moliver28/research-handbook/content/handbook/enterprise-data/how-we-work/practical-guide/prepaing-your-mr/_index.md

 ![MR 2](/static/images/handbook/enterprise-data/platform/tableau/mr-template-2.png)

+6. In the "Verify" section you will verify that the changes you make are having the impact you expect.
+You will include the results below.

-6. In the "Verify" section is where you can include the results of your remote testing.
+7. "Remot Testing" is where you can include the results of your remote testing.
 This could be a confirmation that you have tested these changes in Tableau.
 It could include a link to a spreadsheet with exported results of your testing - such as a pivot table comparing the results of the SQL code before and after the changes are made.

     Before assigning this MR to a maintainer to merge, you should include a "Row Count Test".
 This is not one of the DBT tests listed in a previous step, instead it is a SQL query that you run yourself.
 This just counts the number of rows in the production version of the table, and the MR version. _This only applies to MR's where you are editing an existing table and does not apply to newly created tables_.